JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 >The word Being explains nothing, but nor does God.
 Being, however, has the advantage that it is an open concept.
 It does not reduce the infinite invisible to a finite entity.
 It is impossible to form a mental image of it.
 Nobody can claim exclusive possession of Being.
 It is your very essence, and it is immediately accessible to you as the feeling of your own presence, the realization I am that is prior to I am this or I am that.
 So it is only a small step from the word Being to the experience of Being.

->The philosopher Descartes believed that he had found the most fundamental truth when he made his famous statement: “I think, therefore I am.”
+>The philosopher Descartes believed that he had found the most fundamental truth when he made his famous statement: "I think, therefore I am."
 He had, in fact, given expression to the most basic error, to equate thinking with Being and identity with thinking.
 The compulsive thinker, which means almost everyone, lives in a state of apparent separateness, in an insanely complex world of continuous problems and conflict, a world that reflects the ever- increasing fragmentation of the mind.
-Enlightenment is a state of wholeness, of being “at one” and therefore at peace.
+Enlightenment is a state of wholeness, of being "at one" and therefore at peace.
 At one with life in its manifested aspect, the world, as well as with your deepest self and life unmanifested at one with Being.
 Enlightenment is not only the end of suffering and of continuous conflict within and without, but also the end of the dreadful enslavement to incessant thinking.
 What an incredible liberation this is!

 >The mind is a superb instrument if used rightly.
 Used wrongly, however, it becomes very destructive.
 To put it more accurately, it is not so much that you use your mind wrongly you usually don't use it at all. **It uses you.
 This is the disease.
 You believe that you are your mind.
 This is the delusion.
 The instrument has taken you over.**

 ## Freeing Yourself From Your Mind

->This is what I mean by “watching the thinker,” which is another way of saying: **listen to the voice in your head, be there as the witnessing presence.**
+>This is what I mean by "watching the thinker," which is another way of saying: **listen to the voice in your head, be there as the witnessing presence.**
 >
 >When you listen to that voice, listen to it impartially.
 That is to say, do not judge.
 Do not judge or condemn what you hear, for doing so would mean that the same voice has come in again through the back door.
 You'll soon realize: there is the voice, and here I am listening to it, watching it.
 This I am realization, this sense of your own presence, is not a thought.
 It arises from beyond the mind.
 >
 >So when you listen to a thought, you are aware not only of the thought but also of yourself as the witness of the thought.
 A new dimension of consciousness has come in.
 As you listen to the thought, you feel a conscious presence your deeper self behind or underneath the thought, as it were.
 The thought then loses its power over you and quickly subsides, because you are no longer energizing the mind through identification with it.
 This is the beginning of the end of involuntary and compulsive thinking.

->Instead of “watching the thinker,” you can also create a gap in the mind stream simply by directing the focus of your attention into the Now.
+>Instead of "watching the thinker," you can also create a gap in the mind stream simply by directing the focus of your attention into the Now.
 Just become intensely conscious of the present moment.
 This is a deeply satisfying thing to do.
 In this way, you draw consciousness away from mind activity and create a gap of no-mind in which you are highly alert and aware but not thinking.
 This is the essence of meditation.

 ## Rising Above Thought